Cyclothymia

 Diagnosis of Cyclothymia

-Diagnosis of cyclothymia is based on a thorough evaluation of symptoms and medical history.
+The process of diagnosis of cyclothymia is based on a thorough evaluation of symptoms and medical history.
 A mental health professional may also use various screening tools to assess mood and other symptoms.
 It's important to rule out other medical conditions that can mimic the symptoms of cyclothymia, such as thyroid disorders or substance abuse.

 Treatment of Cyclothymia